pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       -h, --help  Show this message and exit.

     Commands:
-      add     Create a new named WBEM connection. delete  Delete a named WBEM connection.
+      add     Add a persistent WBEM connection from specified conn info. delete  Delete a persistent WBEM connection.
-      export  Export the current connection information.
+      export  Display the commands for exporting the current connection. list    List the persistent WBEM connections.
-      list    List the entries in the connections file. save    Save current connection to connections file. select  Select a connection from connections file. show    Show current or NAME connection information. test    Execute a predefined WBEM request.
+      save    Save current connection as a persistent WBEM connection. select  Interactively select a persistent WBEM connection for use. show    Show connection info of current or persistent WBEM connection. test    Test current connection with a predefined WBEM request.

 .. _`pywbemcli connection add --help`: